multiversx/mx-multi-factor-auth-go-service/README.md

 ### Single mongoDB instance and redis

-The default setup consists of a single mongoDB and a single redis instnace, running with docker on host networking mode.
+The default setup consists of a single mongoDB and a single redis instance, running with docker on host networking mode.
 The `mfa` service can be started locally, without docker.

 To start the mongoDB instance run the following: